compbiocore/Reports/template.md

 ---
-title: "Project Report"
+title: "ChIP-seq project report"
 output: html_document
 ---

-# Project report
+# ChIP-seq project report

 * This section of the report should contain a few sentences describing the experimental setup.
 * This should include information about the biological questions being asked, treatments and controls, replicates, sequencing depth and technology used, etc.